Stormwater Basics

 What is Stormwater Runoff?

 Rain or melted snow that flows over land.
-Stormwater runoff can pick up pollutants as it runs into storm drains and ditches before flowing into our waterbodies.
+Stormwater runoff can pick up pollutants before it flows into storm drains and ditches that empty into our waterbodies.
 Polluted runoff affects water quality, drinking water, human health, wildlife, and property values.

 -